ardexa/sunspec-inverters/README.md

 ## Sunspec devices
 In this project, please take a look at the 'docs' directory.
 This is a document from Sunspec that details their specification (not subject to change).
 Ardexa currently collecs `inverter` and `storage` types.
 However the `discover` will show all devices.

+## Inverter Types:
+- Delta Inverters use 19200 baud by default
+- Solaredge Inverters use 115200 baud by default

 ## Collecting to the Ardexa cloud
 Collecting to the Ardexa cloud is free for up to 3 Raspberry Pis (or equivalent).
 Ardexa provides free agents for ARM, Intel x86 and MIPS based processors.
 To collect the data to the Ardexa cloud do the following:
 - Create a `RUN` scenario to schedule the Ardexa Sunspec script to run at regular intervals (say every 300 seconds/5 minutes).